-Federal student financial aid is an integral part of many students’ plans for paying for college, but applying for it and understanding it can be incredibly complicated.
-Applying for federal aid is the first hurdle to overcome as far as college funding is concerned.
-For parents who are sending their child to college, or for students who are paying for school on their own, applying for federal aid means rounding up a pile of tax documents you may have barely even laid eyes on and matching them up line-by-line with a 100-plus question form.
-Even Congressmen and Ph.D. candidates have admitted to being intimidated by this process.
+Federal student financial aid is an integral part of paying for college, but applying for aid is time consuming.
+Applying for federal aid is the step towards funding your education.
+For parents who are sending their child to college, or for students who are paying for school on their own, applying for federal aid requires tax documents to complete the 100-plus question form.
+Even Congressmen and Ph.D. candidates are often intimidated by the process.

-Many companies seek to profit off of college students’ federal aid applications.
-Websites charging students for “consulting services” regarding federal student aid are commonplace, and private college consultants and tax preparers may also offer to complete your federal aid application for a price.
+Many companies charge a fee to finish college students’ federal aid applications.
+Websites also charge students for consulting services for federal student aid.
+Private college consultants and tax preparers will also complete your federal aid application for a price.

-However, even if it’s your first time applying for college, you can mount a successful application for federal aid on your own.
-Help is available online from the Department of Education, as well as free college funding websites like Scholarships.com.
-Additionally, your high school’s college counselor or your college’s financial aid office should be able to help you if you get stuck.
-Many schools offer free workshops on completing the FAFSA and applying for federal student financial aid.
+The good news is you can apply for federal aid on your own when applying for college.
+For extra help, go online to the Department of Education’s website, or free funding websites like Scholarships.com.
+Your high school’s college counselor, and college’s financial aid office will answer any questions you have.
+Also, many schools offer free workshops on completing the FAFSA and applying for federal student financial aid.

 All About the FAFSA

-The Free Application for Federal Student Aid, or FAFSA, is the main application for most federal aid programs.
-The FAFSA seeks to determine an individual’s ability to pay for college, and according to the Department of Education, the previous year’s tax information leads to the most accurate assessments.
-Questions will be asked requiring both your 1040 and your W-2s, so you will need both those documents to complete the FAFSA.
+The Free Application for Federal Student Aid, or FAFSA, is the main application for federal aid programs.
+The FAFSA determines an individual’s ability to pay for college.
+According to the Department of Education, tax information from the previous year yields the most accurate assessments.
+You will need both your 1040 and W-2 to complete the FAFSA.